8e7an/dotvim/NOTES.md

 ## Normal

-`:normal G` Run the nromal G command to go to the bottom of the buffer.
+`:normal G` Run the normal G command to go to the bottom of the buffer.

 `:normal ggdd` Go to the top of the buffers and delete the line.